Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 How to Adopt Fashion Sustainability

-If you shop for good quality ‘slow fashion’ clothing that is classic, you’re making a conscious decision to buy pieces that will last and will withstand fashion trends.
+If you shop for quality ‘slow fashion’ clothing that is classic in style, you’re making a conscious decision to buy pieces that will last and withstand fashion trends.

-This is the antithesis of fast fashion, which is on trend today, and out of fashion next week.
+This is the antithesis of fast fashion, which is on trend one day and out of fashion the following week.
 Fast fashion brands produce low-quality clothes.
-They make these mostly out of cheap synthetic materials, cheap labour, and manufacture unethically.
+They manufacture these items mostly out of cheap synthetic materials, unethically, using cheap labour.

 Sustainable brands fall into a more expensive price range because: